-It is vital that you have read and understood the school privacy notice.
+It is important that you have read and understood the school privacy notice.
 The Privacy notice is inside this pack and is also accessible all year round on the school website.
-In line with this regulation, we do need to ask you for up to date contact information on an annual basis.
-I know that this can be annoying but it is important that we do so and that we hold up to date and current contact information.
 If your contact information changes over the year - then please do let the office know.
 We also are required to have two emergency contact numbers in addition to parent contact details.